 As Napa New Technology High School thrived, local business leaders and education advocates came together to ensure the school’s long-term success and sustainability by establishing the New Tech Foundation.
 In 2001, New Tech was awarded a $6 million grant from the Bill and Melinda Gates Foundation.
 With this funding, New Tech was charged with launching 14 schools over three years.

-Today, our name is New Tech Network and we support 135 schools in 23 states and Australia.
+Today, our name is New Tech Network and we support over 150 schools in 26 states and Australia.
 New Tech schools leverage what research tells us about how people learn to create an exceptional teaching and learning environment.
 Based on this research and our own experience, we create a rigorous and engaging high school experience that features Project-based learning, the seamless use of technology, and a positive and empowering school culture.

 Learn about New Tech Network results.